hartwigmedical/hmftools/sage/README.md

 To install, download the latest compiled jar file from the [download links](#version-history-and-download-links).

-HG19 resources are available to download from [HMFTools-Resources > SAGE2](https://resources.hartwigmedicalfoundation.nl/).
+HG19 and HG38 resources are available to download from [HMFTools-Resources > SAGE2](https://resources.hartwigmedicalfoundation.nl/).
-HG38 resources to follow soon.

 R is used to generate the base quality recalibration charts.
 Required packages include `ggplot2`,`tidyr` and `dplyr`.
 R is not required if the charts are disable with the `-bqr_plot false` argument.